3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

-As in the previous simulation, we do not observe the temperature profile adjusting to a steep radiative profile, again indicating that radiative processes are slow.
-Since the simulations confirm that convection is inhibited, radiative relaxation should eventually proceed to produce steep radiative layers.
+As in the previous simulation, we find condensation-driven convective inhibition in the moist adiabatic simulation but do not observe a final state temperature profile on a steep radiative profile, again indicating that radiative processes are slow.
+Fig.~\ref{fig:ad-moist-fluxes}~--~\ref{fig:ad-moist-kzz} suggest water vapor is transported upward at the top of the convective inhibition layer primarily by sub-grid scale turbulence while moisture is transported from the upper atmosphere to the lower atmosphere by condensates.
+Over time, the upper atmosphere convection should weaken since both the sub-grid and resolved $K_{\rm zz}$ fluxes are small.
+The moist adiabatic simulation confirms that convection is inhibited, but radiative relaxation should eventually proceed to produce steep radiative layers.